Why study BSc (Hons) Adult Nursing at BU?

 International entry requirements:

-For September 2022 and September 2023 entry: If English is not your first language you will need IELTS (Academic) 7.0 with a minimum of 6.5 in writing and 7.0 in all other components.
+For September 2024 entry: If English is not your first language you will need IELTS (Academic) 6.5 with a minimum of 6.0 in writing and 6.5 in speaking, listening and reading.
 For more information check out our international entry requirements.